Audio quality of portable players

 As perceived audio quality of portable players depends mostly on performance of their digital and analog hardware circuits, objective audio measurements are important.
 At SoundExpert such measurements are performed in accordance with the innovative, music-based audio metric, which:

-• uses open source measurement software; more ►
+- uses clear and simple measurement method with open source measurement software; more ►

-• has simple and mature measurement procedure thanks to two years of beta testing with 30+ players; more ►
+- measurement procedure is mature enough thanks to two years of beta testing with 30+ players; more ►

-The audio measurements of portable players are shown in df-slides.
+These audio measurements are shown in df-slides.
 One player - one slide.
 The most meaningful value on df-slide is histogram median, which is assumed to correlate well to perceived sound quality (the research is still in progress).
 The less the value, the higher playback fidelity.
 The opening map summerises such medians for all tested players.

 How To Read Df-slides

 The new audio metric has only one measurable parameter - the Difference Level (Df, dB) which measures degradation of an input signal waveform in a device under test.
 Input (reference) signals can be of any kind - sine, white noise, music, voice, etc. Df-slide shows such Df measurements with some basic technical signals and real-life audio material.